MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 To determine when a trial environment will expire:

-1. Sign into the [Power Platform Admin center](https://admin.powerplatform.microsoft.com/) with admin credentials.
+1. Sign into the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) with admin credentials.

 2. Go to **Environments** > [select a trial environment] > **See all**.
 Check out **Day(s) remain**.